jmichelwilliams/todo-app/README.md

 # todo-app

-I followed a udemy class on Redux and this was the exercises I went through.
+I followed a udemy class on Redux and this was the exercise I went through.